 - It does burn a little hot to the touch near the nub – but hey its the nub.

-- Finishes with spice and pepper in case you dod not half enough.
+- Finishes with spice and pepper in case you did not have enough.

 - Total smoking time was 90 minutes